Date reviewed: July 2020 | Tested by: John Milbank | Price: £119.99 | Weight: 1.64kg | www.litelok.com

-At £119.99, it costs a touch more than some of the 12-13mm chains we’ve tested, but it’s lighter than them all by at least a kilo; only the Kryptonite Keeper 785, with its 7mm chain, is lighter.
-And that’s important as Litelok’s main selling point is that it’s a lot lighter than any other Sold Secure Motorcycle Gold-rated product (the Keeper 785 is only Bicycle Bronze).
-Impressive, but do keep in mind that the Motorcycle Gold rating does NOT include an angle-grinder test; only products rated as Motorcycle Diamond (or Ground Anchor Diamond) have been subjected to an angle grinder attack, though it’s part of all our standard testing…
+At £139.99, it costs more than some of the 12-13mm chains we’ve tested, but it’s lighter than them all by at least a kilo; only the Kryptonite Keeper 785, with its 7mm chain, is lighter.
+And that was important as Litelok’s main selling point was that it’s a lot lighter than any other Sold Secure Motorcycle Gold-rated product (the Keeper 785 is only Bicycle Bronze).
+However, the Litelok One that replaces the Litelok Gold is Sold Secure to Motorscooter Silver.
+Even before the reduction in security rating, do keep in mind that the Motorcycle Gold rating does NOT include an angle-grinder test; only products rated as Motorcycle Diamond (or Ground Anchor Diamond) have been subjected to an angle grinder attack, though it’s part of all our standard testing…

 The Litelok Gold Moto is the same product as the £99.99 Litelok Gold large, but it comes with two neoprene sleeves to help protect your paintwork.
 Made with six parallel lengths of rubber-coated steel cable, the Litelok comes with three keys, straps to keep it wound up and a drawstring carry-bag.

 Weighing just 1.64kg, the Litelok is very light; it’s lighter than even the Abus Granit Steel-O-Flex, which makes it easier to carry in a rucksack than most other locks we’ve reviewed.
 Keep in mind though that if you do that, you must wear a back-protector to avoid potential injury if you were to fall off.